Dr Paola Boarin

 Paola is the Principal Investigator of a two-year research project funded under the Faculty Research Development Fund (FRDF) 2017, named "Bridging the gap between environmental sustainability and heritage conservation in New Zealand".
 Associate Investigators: Assoc Prof Julia Gatley, Prof Mohammed Farid.

-Paola is also involved in the COST Action CA16114 - REthinking Sustainability TOwards a Regenerative Economy (2017-2021) as representative of the University of Auckland, New Zealand (COST International Partner Country).
+Paola is also involved in the COST Action CA16114 - REthinking Sustainability TOwards a Regenerative Economy (2017-2021) as representative of the University of Auckland (COST International Partner Country).

 Teaching | Current